RobLoach/SDL_App/README.md

 Application wrapper for [SDL](https://libsdl.org/) to accomodate desktop, mobile, and web.

+## Deprecated

+With SDL3, this is no longer required as you can use `SDL_MAIN_USE_CALLBACKS`.
+See https://github.com/Ravbug/sdl3-sample for a demonstration.

 ## Introduction

 When building SDL applications for desktop, mobile, and web, there are subtle differences to accomodate the application workflow. [*SDL_App.h*](include/SDL_App.h) aims to clean up those differences, and make the code easier to read for a unified application entry.
 This pattern is inspired by [sokol_app](https://github.com/floooh/sokol#sokol_apph).